dandavison/delta/README.md

 ## Δ
   A syntax-highlighter for git.

-  _(This project is at a very early stage, but please feel free to open issues.)_
+  _(This project is at an early stage, but please feel free to open issues.)_

 <img width=500px style="border: 1px solid black"
     src="https://user-images.githubusercontent.com/52205/60282969-230d2c80-98d6-11e9-8656-09073c8a0985.png"